Classification via Two-Way Comparisons: Some optimal tree is admissible

+The concept of tree irreducibility (defined in Section~\ref{sec: definitions}) is independent of the weight function ($\weightName$ or $\bweightName$).
+So the sets of irreducible trees for $I$ and for $I^*$ are the same.

-Let $T^*$ be an optimal, irreducible tree for $I^*$.
+Let $T^*$ be an optimal, irreducible tree for $I^*$ (so also irreducible for $I$).
 Applying Lemma~\ref{lemma: admissible distinct} to $T^*$ and $I^*$, tree $T^*$ is admissible for $I^*$.
-By inspection of Definition~\ref{def: irreducible}, whether or not a tree is irreducible for $I$ is independent of $\weightName$.
-So $T^*$ is also irreducible for $I$.
-By inspection of Definition~\ref{def: admissible}, whether or not a tree is admissible for $I$ depends only on the tree and the set of query pairs $(h, k)$ such that $\bweight h < \bweight k$.
-This and $\bweight h < \bweight k \iff \bpweight h < \bpweight k$ imply that $T^*$ is also admissible for $I$.
+By inspection of Definition~\ref{def: admissible}, whether $T^*$ is admissible for an instance depends only on $T^*$ and the (tie-broken) ordering of the queries by weight.
+Since these orderings are the same in $I$ and $I^*$, the tree $T^*$ is admissible for $I$ if and only if it is admissible for $I^*$.

 To finish we observe that $T^*$ is also optimal for $I$.
+For any tree $T'$, let $\cost{T'}$ and $\pcost{T'}$ denote the costs of $T'$ under weight functions $w$ (for $I$) and $\pweightName$ (for $I^*$), respectively.
+Recall that earlier we fixed $T$ to be an irreducible tree for $I$.
+Assume that $T$ is also optimal for $I$.
+Then